John Bundrick LPC

 Personally

 I came to the decision to be a counselor later in life after other careers.
-Originally from Louisiana, I moved to New York City at age 23 to pursue a career in acting.
+Originally from Louisiana, I moved to New York City after college to pursue a career in acting.
 I studied at a training program that focused on improvisational acting.
 I loved the thrill of performing in front of a live audience, not knowing what was going to happen next or where a scene might be going.
 I worked as a professional actor in the entertainment industry until my early 30’s.

 I later moved back to Louisiana and worked in corporate sales, a drastic change from my previous world.
 I could not see at the time that this was not who I was as a person nor what I needed to be doing with my life.
 The result was a period of crisis, a time of questioning, and a need for rediscovery of purpose.
 That purpose came in the form of a career change to counseling.